Ling01234/Python-Source-Code-Embedding/ideas.md

 4. code2vec paper (steps taken)

 model
-2 models: encoder and decoder
+1. 2 models: encoder and decoder
-encoder: model we generate, create a vector emb for the data
+2. encoder: model we generate, create a vector emb for the data
-decoder: takes in vector emb, and tries to predict the function name (label) both trained together error is coming from output of the decoder (compared to label), and propogate back to encoder that is how we train both models simultaneously.
+3. decoder: takes in vector emb, and tries to predict the function name (label)
+4. both trained together
+5. error is coming from output of the decoder (compared to label), and propogate back to encoder
+6. that is how we train both models simultaneously.

+Different things:
-cleaning var names
+1. cleaning var names
-try to limit number of path contexts using python instead of java conv layer maybe, before encoder, so that it can select areas of
+2. try to limit number of path contexts
+3. using python instead of java
+4. conv layer maybe, before encoder, so that it can select areas of